WATCH: HOW TO MAKE THAI PINEAPPLE FRIED RICE

 This year will be our first Valentine’s Day since we had baby Olivia.
 I am not even sure, if we are going to do anything special.

 Having worked in the restaurant industry, I avoid certain places on regular Friday and Saturday nights already.
 The thought of going out on a busy Valentine’s Day Saturday is anything but romantic for me.

-This recipe is one I developed with Konrad in mind and I know he wouldn’t mind having it again for a romantic Valentine’s dinner at home.
+This Thai Pineapple Fried Rice recipe is one I developed with Konrad in mind and I know he wouldn’t mind having it again for a romantic Valentine’s dinner at home.
 He is a rice lover through and through – he will have it over pasta any and every day.

-First, we need to carve out a ripe, sweet pineapple.
+The first step after halving a ripe sweet pineapple, is to carve out the pineapple halves.
 I found it easiest to cut a rectangle first and then cut out individual slices.

 Covering the leaves with foil will keep them from burning.